SarahZimmermann-Schmutzler/baby-tools-shop/README.md

     `python manage.py runserver 0.0.0.0:8025`
     (You can use an other port than 8025 of course)

-  - a: The app is now running on: IP-Adress-Of-Your-VM:8025.
+  - a: The app is now running on IP-Adress-Of-Your-VM:8025.
 You see an empty store?
 Then it works (yeah!!!).
 Congrats you are awesome!

   - b: Starting failed (ohhh!!!) and you see an error.
 You are still awesome!
 Only a few dependencies are missing.
 Just install them, the console shows what is missing.